Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 For example, too few calories can lead to starvation but too many can cause obesity; never exercising causes our bodies to grow weak and sick but over-exercising can cause our joints, muscles, and sinews to break down, resulting in injury; if we don’t drive enough dopamine production in the brain, we can become depressed but if drive too much, we get addiction…

-But the antidote to the SAD is not to overcorrect by adopting a flavorless, joyless diet or to commit long-term to some other extreme approach like keto or veganism which miss the sweet spot for different reasons.
-We should not become obsessive about our eating by weighing our portions, calculating micronutrients, or counting ‘points.’
-We should not replacing eating fruits and vegetables with processing them in a blender and drinking them as smoothies.
-And we should not cut out meat, eggs, and dairy guided by the now thoroughly debunked belief that doing so will improve our health.
 Instead, we should seek to find the sweet spot of a diet that is very high in fiber and resistant starch (slow carbs), very low in sugar and rapidly digestible starch (fast carbs), favors olive and avocado oils over vegetable and seed oils, and includes a taste of something fermented or pickled at almost every meal.
 The HD promotes engaging with food creatively, artistically, enthusiastically, and patiently.

 Pleasure v.
 Happiness

-In previous briefings, I have explored the difference between pleasure and happiness–the former being intense, fleeting, and reliant upon external stimulation; the latter being subtle, enduring, and independent of external stimulation.
-We have been marketed by our culture to believe that being happy means making enough money to be able to afford a life of moving from one intense pleasure experience to the next.
-But by its nature, each time we experience intense pleasure, we derive less satisfaction from it, leading us to consume even more of the pleasure-giving substance the next time in search of the remembered intense pleasure.
-This lifestyle of pleasure-seeking quickly gives way to addiction, and addiction is a road that leads away from health and happiness.
+We have been marketed by our culture to believe that being happy means making enough money to be able to afford a life of moving from one pleasure experience to the next.
+But by its nature, each time we experience (intense) pleasure, we derive slightly less satisfaction from it, making us want more, and nudging us toward a lifestyle of pleasure-seeking that quickly, often imperceptibly, gives way to addiction.
+And addiction is a road that leads away from health and happiness.

 The HD is, in my view, the healthiest possible diet.
-And it is sustainable if we are willing to push back against the accumulated influences of a culture that informs us to view food through a paradigm of minimum effort for maximum pleasure intensity.
+And it is sustainable if we are willing to push back against the omnipresent influences of a culture that informs us to view food through a paradigm of minimum effort for maximum pleasure.
 We must stop treating our food as escapism from the stressors of life or as an interference in our fast-paced striving to get as much done as possible every day.
 It requires a leap of faith and often a group effort among the family to build up a home culture of health that becomes the norm.

 In subsequent addenda, I will provide recipes, ideas for meals, and shopping lists.
 For now, you can start by picking up the following items and incorporating them into your daily cooking: